rtCamp/wordpress-skeleton/REPO-SETUP-GUIDE.md

 Guide to setup auto deletion of merged branches: https://help.github.com/en/github/administering-a-repository/managing-the-automatic-deletion-of-branches

 Please note: This will delete any branch other than protected branches that is merged via PR against any branch.
-If you want to delete branches that should deleted only if a PR is merged against `master`.
+If you want to delete branches that should deleted only if a PR is merged against `main`.
 Then that will be a seprate integration.
 Contact sys team for it until it's setup instructions are added here.

 ## How to configure and tweak GitHub actions